-To determine relative effect of location, date of pollination and sugarcane pollinator on seed set and pollen rating, PROC GLM in SAS v9.1 was used.
+To determine relative effect of location, date of pollination and sugarcane pollinator on seed set and pollen rating, was used.
 Only sugarcane males that had been used in at least three pollinations were included in the analysis.
 All effects were considered fixed and only interactions involving the pollinator were included the analysis of variance.